yumexxx/gardening-electronics/water level sensor/README (short).md

 	- is it ok that this is dually a guide and documentation of example?
 I think that kids can be creative/have freedom with this project and I don't want to limit them with just our example
 -->

+*working on updating original page to be shorter, on this page*
 # Water Level Sensor :droplet:
 **Goal:** Let's use micro:bit's built in **accelerometer** to monitor the amount of water in a hydroponics system!